tekperfect/devops-docs/docs/courses/17-Crypto/lessons/personal-finance.md

 ### How credit works

 Credit cards have a credit limit you can make purchases against. then repay at a later date.
-Carrying a balance on a credit card can trigger interest charges.
+However, one should also be congizant that carrying a balance on a credit card can trigger interest charges.
-It's important to read the fine print closely on credit card promotional offers.
-Some credit cards allow you to earn rewards on purchases in the form of points, miles or cash back.s

-A credit card is a physical card that can be used to make purchases, pay bills or depending on the card, withdraw cash.
-The simplest way to think of a credit card is as a type of short term loan.
-When you open a credit card account, your credit card company gives you a set credit limit.
-This is essentially an amount of money the credit card company allows you to use to make purchases or pay bills.

-### Why should I invest in the market?
+### Why invest?

-Stocks offer investors the greatest potential for growth (capital appreciation) over a time period.
-Investors willing to stick with stocks over long periods of time, generally are rewarded with strong, positive returns.
+Stocks offer investors the greatest potential for growth over a time period.
+Investors willing to stick with stocks over long periods of time, generally are rewarded with strong, positive returns or dividens.

 But stock prices also fall.
-There’s no guarantee in the market, so you can lose money you invest in a specific company or fund.
+There’s no guarantee in the market, so you can lose money you've invested.
+It is also equally important to pay attetion to market fluctuations.
+Interest rates, product recalls, reputation, and poor leadership are just a few of the factors that can impact a companies stock price and profitability.
+The risks associated with owning one individual can be offset in part by investing in a number of different stocks, ETF's, or bonds.

-If a company goes out of business and its assets are liquidated, common stockholders are the last to be paid out.
-The company’s bondholders will be paid first, then holders of preferred stock.
-If you are a common stockholder, you get whatever is remaining.

-Even when companies aren’t in danger of failing, their stock price may fluctuate up or down.
-Large company stocks as a group, for example, have lost money on average about one out of every three years.
-If you have to sell shares on a day when the stock price is below the price you paid for the shares, you will lose money on the sale.

-Market fluctuations can be unnerving to some investors.
-A stock’s price can be affected by factors inside the company, such as a faulty product, or by events the company has no control over, such as war, market manupilation, bad press, or failure in leadership.

-Stocks usually are one part of an investor’s holdings.
-If you are young and saving for a long-term goal such as retirement, you may want to hold more stocks than bonds.
-Investors nearing or in retirement may want to hold more bonds than stocks.

-The risks of stock holdings can be offset in part by investing in a number of different stocks.
-Investing in other kinds of assets that are not stocks, such as bonds, is another way to offset some of the risks of owning stocks.

 ### Risk management